Social Fetch vs EnsembleData

 | What if you need 6,000 requests in one day? | No problem — no daily cap | Exceeds Bronze daily limit (5,000/day) — requests fail |

-| Free tier | 100 requests free, no card, no expiration | 50 requests/day trial (resets daily) |
+| Free tier | 100 requests free, no card, no expiration | 50 units/day trial (resets daily) |

 EnsembleData pricing from ensembledata.com/pricing (May 2026).
 Plans: Wood $100/mo (1,500/day), Bronze $200/mo (5,000/day), Silver $400/mo (11,000/day), Gold $800/mo (25,000/day), Platinum $1,400/mo (50,000/day).
+Unit costs per endpoint from ensembledata.com/apis/docs.

 Feature checklist